abcpaem/roman-numerals-converter/README.md

 # Roman Numerals Converter

-This is a Roman Numerals Converter Console Application using the Java programming language in a Maven project (using IntelliJ).
+This is a Roman Numerals Converter console application using the Java programming language.

 ### Goal & features
 Convert the Roman Numerals for numbers 1 to 10.
 The user is prompted to enter a Roman numeral and the application will convert it to the equivalent Arabic numeral.

-**NOTE:** For a full Roman numerals <-> Arabic numbers converter please check the [TDD Roman Numerals kata](https://github.com/abcpaem/tdd-roman-numerals-kata).
+For a full Roman numerals converter, please have a look to the [TDD Roman Numerals kata](https://github.com/abcpaem/tdd-roman-numerals-kata).

 ---------------------------------------------------------------------------------------------------------